sivangbagri/Into-Defi/notes/solidity.md

 - For arrays, strings, and structs, you must explicitly declare the data location (memory, storage, or calldata).
 - memory arrays cannot be initialized with a literal array directly.
 - removing ele from a array : (a) left shifting and pop last ele (more gas preserve order) (b)  ele to be removed = last and pop (less gas unpreserved order)
+- we cannot get the size of mapping and also we cannot iterate over mapping.